eugenekolo/github-scripts/README.md

 ## C

+- [ktrw](https://github.com/googleprojectzero/ktrw) - An iOS kernel debugger based on a KTRR bypass for A11 iPhones that works with LLDB.
 - [How2Kernel](https://github.com/R3x/How2Kernel) - This Repository aims at giving a basic idea about Kernel Exploitation.
 - [memctl](https://github.com/bazad/memctl) - An iOS kernel introspection tool.
 - [ctf-writeups](https://github.com/david942j/ctf-writeups) - Collection of scripts and writeups